 To be an economically and participatory responsible and sustainable club.

-To actively communicate and cooperate with other prominent sportfishing history-related clubs and organizations.
+To actively communicate and cooperate with other prominent vintage fishing tackle history-related clubs and organizations.

 Key Initiatives (with addressed goals in parenthesis)

 Increase total membership by 10% per year, with at least 20% of new members being <18 years old and 40%<40 years old (1, 5).